adamsilver/maintainablecss.com-jekyll/_chapters/02-semantics.md

 	<div class="product"></div>
 	<div class="searchResults"></div>

 Here I know exactly what I am looking at.
 I know the intention of what this HTML represents.
-And I have no idea how it looks like.
-That's what the CSS is for.
+And I have no idea how it looks&mdash;that's what CSS is responsible for.

 So **why** else should we use semantic class names?

 ## Why?
 Because it breaks the reuse rule!

-If you don't use semantics class names, then you will likely be repeating yourself.
-Go read that chapter.
+If you don't use semantics class names, then you will likely be repeating yourself (this is covered in the next chapter).

 ## Why?
 Because it's easier to understand!

 Whether you're looking at the HTML or the CSS, you know what you're affecting.
-With visual class names you end up having to sprinkle several class names on to each element, ending up with a vauge understanding of the intention of these visual class names.
+With visual class names you end up having to sprinkle several class names on to each element, ending up with a vague understanding of the intention of these visual class names.
 This is hard to maintain.

 ## Why?
 Because we are building responsive websites!